gabsgarcia/m2y_movies_api/README.md

 BackEnd challenge to create an API RESTful that should complete as follows and how I resolved it:

 - Read a CSV file and populate the database:
-  - Created a task to import the entries from the CSV file and create them in the DB
+  - Created a task to import the entries from the CSV file and create them in the DB.
+  Activated the task by using: rake import:netflix_titles on the terminal

 - List all the movies in a JSON format and filter by genre, year, country,etc.
   - Used the pg_search gem to be able to use query on the url to filter the entries by the model params
     ex: http://localhost:3000/api/v1/netflix_titles?query=TV%20Show